YanivHaliwa/Linux-Stuff/info/readme.md

 # Info

-For details on battery management scripts, see the [Battery Management section in the main README](../readme.md#Info).
+For details on each script, see the [Info section in the main README](https://github.com/YanivHaliwa/Linux-Stuff/tree/master?tab=readme-ov-file#Info).